craigwatson/bitcoind-status/README.md

 ### PHP Support

-This application has been tested with PHP 5.4, 5.5 and 5.6, as well as HHVM and Nightly PHP builds, via TravisCI.
+This application has been tested with PHP 5.6, 7.0, 7.1 and 7.2, as well as HHVM and Nightly PHP builds, via TravisCI.
+PHP 5.4 and 5.5 *is not supported* by this application.

 ## Getting Started